K1D77A/cl-docker-containers/README.md

 # cl-docker-containers

-Currently 2 Dockerfiles for SBCL that will build a SBCL Core file that can be used with multi stage builds.
+Currently 4 Dockerfiles for SBCL that will build a SBCL Core file that can be used with multi stage builds.

 They are available @ ghcr.io/k1d77a/

 They are currently SBCL version 2.4.5

-## Container: ghcr.io/k1d77a/sbcl.ql-and-slynk
+## Container: ghcr.io/k1d77a/sbcl.ql-and-slynk*
 ### Core: ql-and-slynk

 This comes with a core file containing Quicklisp and Slynk.
+#### sbcl.ql-and-slynk-safe
+Configures SBCL to use maximum safety settings.

+#### sbcl.ql-and-slynk-default
+Makes no adjustments to SBCLs compilation settings.

-## Container: ghcr.io/k1d77a/sbcl.ql-slynk-ultralisp
+## Container: ghcr.io/k1d77a/sbcl.ql-slynk-ultralisp*
 ### Core: ql-slynk-ultralisp
 This comes with a core file containing Quicklisp, Slynk and Ultralisp.

+#### sbcl.ql-slynk-ultralisp-safe
+Configures SBCL to use maximum safety settings.

+#### sbcl.ql-slynk-ultralisp-default
+Makes no adjustments to SBCLs compilation settings.

 To build
 ```